 Continuing expansion of the fiber-optic network

-The Deutsche Telekom fiber-optic network is the largest in Europe, covering a length of around 575,000 kilometers in Germany alone.
+Deutsche Telekom’s fiber-optic network is the largest in Europe, with a length of over 650 000 kilometers in Germany alone (as of December 2021).
 As global data traffic continues to grow rapidly, we are continuing to expand our fiber-optic network.
 To do this as quickly and efficiently as possible, we use planning software and modern deployment methods such as trenching.
-We use our expansion tracker for Germany to illustrate our progress.
+We use our expansion tracker for Germany (only available in German) to illustrate our progress.

 To expand the fiber-optic network, we are using FTTC(fiber to the curb) technology with super vectoring and are expanding FTTH (fiber to the home) as well.